wevote/WeVoteServer/README_API_INSTALL.md

 ## Setup - Install the Postgres database

 ### METHOD 1
-For Mac, download the DMG from [http://postgresapp.com/](http://postgresapp.com/)
+For Mac, download and install the DMG from [http://postgresapp.com/](http://postgresapp.com/)

 Run this on your command line: